STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

 </tr>
 </tbody>
 </table>
 Then, For reshaping it in order to have one row per year.
-W We can use `spread` command with the following parameters:
+We can use `spread` command with the following parameters:

 | Paramater | Value   |
 |-----------|---------|